chef/chef-web-docs/content/reusable/md/resources_common_properties.md

 : **Ruby Type:** true, false, :quiet \| **Default Value:** `false`

-  Continue running a recipe if a resource fails for any reason. `:quiet` will not display the full stack trace and the recipe will continue to run if a resource fails.
+  Continue running a recipe if a resource fails for any reason. `:quiet` won't display the full stack trace and the recipe will continue to run if a resource fails.

 `retries`